ToprakTemir/Action-Encoded-Image-Reconstruction-Network/README.md

  # Cmpe591 Deep Learning for Robotics Project 1:
+Drive link for network weights as they are too large to include in the git repo: https://drive.google.com/drive/folders/1z2JmUylu1evV_xS4hHgZiqQu_Ooa80Hx

 ## Overview
 This project consists of three tasks aimed at training neural networks to predict the effect of a robot's actions on an object placed on a table.
 The dataset includes: